bluesky-social/social-app/docs/build.md

 - Start the dev servers
   - `git clone git@github.com:bluesky-social/atproto.git`
   - `cd atproto`
+  - `brew install pnpm`
+  - `brew install jq`
   - `pnpm i`
   - `pnpm build`
+  - Start the docker daemon (on MacOS this entails starting the Docker Desktop app)
+  - Launch a Postgres database on port 5432
   - `cd packages/dev-env && pnpm start`
 - Run the dev app
   - iOS: `yarn ios`
+    - Xcode must be installed for this to run.
+      - A simulator must be preconfigured in Xcode settings.
+        - if no iOS versions are available, install the iOS runtime at `Xcode > Settings > Platforms`.
+      - In addition, ensure Xcode Command Line Tools are installed using `xcode-select --install`.
+    - Pods must be installed:
+      - From the project directory root: `cd ios && pod install`.
+    - Expo will require you to configure Xcode Signing.
+Follow the linked instructions.
+Error messages in Xcode related to the signing process can be safely ignored when installing on the iOS Simulator; Expo merely requires the profile to exist in order to install the app on the Simulator.
   - Android: `yarn android`
   - Web: `yarn web`
 - If you are cloning or forking this repo as an open-source developer, please check the tips below as well